nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 still need this behaviour, you can easily construct a `LocalDate` for the Unix epoch and use the addition operator instead.

+`CalendarSystem.GetMaxMonth` has been renamed to `GetMonthsInYear`, to match the equivalent method in `System.Globalization.Calendar`.

 Period
 ====